Board Of Directors

 Thank you to our Board Of Directors.
 If you are interested in becoming a member, please contact us.

-Chair - Ashley Knight
+Chair - Ashley Gordon

 I am thrilled to be a part of the Sweet Charity organization.
 With my role as Vice-principal of one of the Simcoe County District School Boards secondary school and my previous role as Math, Science, and Special Education teacher, I have had the opportunity to be involved with numerous service dogs over the past 7 years.
 Presently my school has 6 trained CAP canine teams – one of those teams is our schools Principal Hailey McLean and her dog Mabel.
 Working so closely with a CAP team has demonstrated the amazing benefits of our CAP teams.
-Mable presence and gentle nature adds a calming layer to our office space for everyone present, staff, students and parents.
+Mablel’s presence and gentle nature adds a calming layer to our office space for everyone present, staff, students and parents.
 These benefits are felt throughout our school as students and the community get to know our CAP teams and look forward to sharing classes with them.
 Ultimately seeing the presence of these teams in our schools helps to build community and wellness throughout our school.
 As we strive to help support students physically, emotionally, mentally, and spiritually these CAP teams play a large part in helping our buildings achieve this goal.
 I feel fortunate that I get to be part of such an amazing program that benefits so many students in Simcoe County.

 Director Of Operations - Laura Lee Millard-Smith